ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * The driver is refilling receive buffers so the NIC can keep receiving packets.
 * It processes buffers in batches: up to `IFLIB_MAX_RX_REFRESH` each time.
-* `i` counts how many buffers we’ve handled in this batch.
+* `i` counts how many buffers we've handled in this batch.
 * `n` is the total remaining buffers to refill; it decrements every iteration.
 * For each buffer, the code grabs its slot, figures out the physical address, readies it for DMA, then advances the ring indices (`nm_i`, `nic_i`).
-* The loop stops when either the batch is full (`i` hits the max) or there’s nothing left to do (`n == 0`).
-The batch is then “published” to the NIC by the code right after the loop.
+* The loop stops when either the batch is full (`i` hits the max) or there's nothing left to do (`n == 0`).
+The batch is then "published" to the NIC by the code right after the loop.

 In essence, a `for` loop is the go-to choice when you have a clear limit on how many times something should run.
 It packages initialisation, condition checking, and iteration updates into a single, compact header, making the flow easy to follow.

-In FreeBSD’s kernel code, this structure is everywhere from scanning arrays to walking network ring buffers, because it keeps repetitive work both predictable and efficient.
+In FreeBSD's kernel code, this structure is everywhere from scanning arrays to walking network ring buffers, because it keeps repetitive work both predictable and efficient.
 Our example from `netmap_fl_refill()` shows precisely how this works in practice:

-the loop counts through a fixed-size batch of buffers, stopping either when the batch is full or when there’s no more work left, then hands that batch off to the NIC.
-Once you get comfortable reading for loops like this, you’ll spot them throughout the kernel and understand how they keep complex systems running smoothly.
+the loop counts through a fixed-size batch of buffers, stopping either when the batch is full or when there's no more work left, then hands that batch off to the NIC.
+Once you get comfortable reading for loops like this, you'll spot them throughout the kernel and understand how they keep complex systems running smoothly.

 ### Understanding the `while` Loop